TFDet: Target-Aware Fusion for RGB-T Pedestrian Detection: Related Work

 Object detectors can be categorized into two groups: one-stage detectors~\cite{yolo, detr} and two-stage detectors~\cite{fasterrcnn, sparsercnn}, based on whether they require object proposals~\cite{detection20years}.
 One-stage detectors directly predict object boxes, either by using anchors~\cite{yolov5} or a grid of potential object centers~\cite{fcos}.
 YOLO~\cite{yolo} is a popular one-stage detector that takes the full-size image as input and simultaneously outputs the object boxes and class-specific confidence scores.
 Although one-stage detectors tend to be fast, their accuracy is somehow limited.
 In comparison, two-stage detectors frame object detection as a ``coarse-to-fine" process.
 They predict object boxes based on region proposals~\cite{fasterrcnn}.
 In the first stage, the detector generates multiple object proposals, each indicating a potential object in an image region.
 In the second stage, the detector further refines the location and predicts the class scores for these proposals.
 Faster R-CNN~\cite{fasterrcnn} is a well-known two-stage detector.
 It consists of two components: RPN~\cite{fasterrcnn} and R-CNN~\cite{fastrcnn}.
 The RPN component is trained end-to-end to generate high-quality region proposals, which are then used by R-CNN for object detection.
 Although two-stage detectors have high accuracy, they tend to be slower.

-Pedestrian detection is an important application of object detection that focuses on locating pedestrians in images or videos.
-With the advancement of object detection, pedestrian detection algorithms can also be classified into one-stage~\cite{csppedet, efficient1stagepedet} and two-stage detectors~\cite{generalizablepedet, nmsbyrepresentativeregion}.
+Pedestrian detection is an important application of object detection.
+With the advancement of object detection, pedestrian detectors can also be classified into one-stage and two-stage detectors~\cite{csppedet, generalizablepedet}.
+However, these pedestrian detectors rely only on RGB images, which causes their performance to degrade in low-light conditions.
+A promising solution to this issue is to use multispectral images.